swarmlibs/dockerswarm-monitoring-guide/README.md

 A comprehensive guide to Docker Swarm monitoring with Prometheus Stack.

+> [!IMPORTANT]
+> This project is a work in progress and is not yet ready for production use.
+> But feel free to test it and provide feedback.

 ## Install

 The Docker Swarm Monitoring Stack can be directly deployed as a service in your Docker cluster.
 Note that this method will automatically deploy a single instance of the Prometheus/Promtail Server, and deploy the cAdvisor, Node exporter and Blackbox prober exporter as a global service on every node in your cluster.